dungwinux/-blog/_posts/2024-11-19-bdp-part2-binary.md

   Tag_Virtualization_use: TrustZone
 ```

-Sounds good.
+Sounds good!
 Let's setup file and folder inside the USB drive for code execution:

 ```
-`
 .
 └───bbb
     └───libSegFault.so